moincreemers/swt/features.md

 - GROUP panel type, just for keeping widgets together
 - Code is now a module that can contain multiple functions. the module can be added to a page as a library but will be rendered only once.
 The call statement now takes the Code widget as an argument.
 - local cache has a CacheType to support background-refresh.
-This means the cached staticData is displayed first, then the staticData source performs a refresh.
+This means the cached data is displayed first, then the data source performs a refresh.
-- staticData bound widgets are now cleared (htmlTable) before the staticData source is refreshing.
+- data bound widgets are now cleared (htmlTable) before the data source is refreshing.
-- htmlTable: open record by clicking a specified cell (Link) and option to add a column with a Link or Button to execute a statement. this should lead to an event handler on TableBody that provides an event with the record staticData.
+- htmlTable: open record by clicking a specified cell (Link) and option to add a column with a Link or Button to execute a statement. this should lead to an event handler on TableBody that provides an event with the record data.
-- Table ordering now supports ability to display a column but use the staticData from another for the sorting, this is useful when the staticData being displayed is formatted in a way that does not support normal sorting such as formatted dates.
+- Table ordering now supports ability to display a column but use the data from another for the sorting, this is useful when the data being displayed is formatted in a way that does not support normal sorting such as formatted dates.
-- staticData transfer between pages using session storage.
+- data transfer between pages using session storage.
 The state is still referenced in the hash (d) but the value is a token.
-Use V.GetPageArgumentValue to retrieve the actual staticData.
+Use V.GetPageArgumentValue to retrieve the actual data.
 V.GetReturnValue removed.
 - added PageHeaders module to handle window resize to set the correct padding on page_inner when page header and/or footer are present.
 - navigation panels (left/right) similar to page header/footer